 If the hit and run driver left before you had a chance to snap pictures, take photos of any damage, the car accident scene, and its surroundings.
 Offer all evidence you gather at the scene of the accident to law enforcement for their police report.

-Gather Information from Any Eyewitnesses
+Gather Information About the Driver From Any Eyewitnesses

 Eyewitnesses can be valuable to the hit and run investigation process, especially if you were knocked unconscious or trapped in your vehicle.
 Witnesses don’t always get all the details right, but they can often provide enough detail to give law enforcement a place to start.